h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Another way to mitigate these risks is for the system being authenticated to use an authentication protocol which never sends passwords (e.g. EAP-pwd {{?RFC5931}}), or which sends passwords protected by a TLS tunnel (e.g. EAP-TTLS {{?RFC5281}}).
 The processes to choose and configuring an authentication protocol are strongly site-dependent, so further discussion of these issues are outside of the scope of this document.
 The goal here is to ensure that the reader has enough information to make an informed decision.

-We note that as the RADIUS shared secret is no longer used, it is no longer possible or necessary for any attribute to be obfuscated on a hop-by-hop basis using the previous methods defined for RADIUS.
+We note that as the RADIUS shared secret is no longer used in this specification, it is no longer possible or necessary for any attribute to be obfuscated on a hop-by-hop basis using the previous methods defined for RADIUS.

 ### User-Password